rundeck/docs/en/administration/scaling/storage/mysql.md

 * Copy the mysql-connector-java-5.x.x-bin.jar to `$RDECK_BASE/server/lib` (for launcher install) or `$WEBAPPS/rundeck/WEB-INF/lib` (for Tomcat).

 Finally you can start rundeck.
 If you see a startup error about database access, make sure that the hostname that the Mysql server sees from the client is the same one you granted access to.

-# PostgreSQL setup guide

-This is a simple guide for setting up PostgreSQL for use with Rundeck.

-## Install PostgreSQL

-You can "yum install" or "apt-get install" the server, or you can download rpms manually if you like.
-See [PostgreSQL installation](https://wiki.postgresql.org/wiki/Detailed_installation_guides)

-## Setup Rundeck Database

-We have to create the database and user for Rundeck.

-If it is not running, start Postgres (with "service postgresql-<version> start" or similar).

-Switch to 'postgres' user and use the 'psql' commandline tool to access the db:

-    $ su postgres
-    $ psql

-Once you have the 'postgres=#'' prompt, enter the following commands to create the rundeck database:

-    postgres=# create database rundeck;

-Now, create a user and grant privileges to connect to this DB.

-    postgres=# create user rundeckuser with password 'rundeckpassword';
-    postgres=# grant ALL privileges on database rundeck to rundeckuser;

-You can then exit the psql prompt.

-You may also have to add a pg_hba.conf entry for this user.
-See [pg_hba.conf documentation](https://www.postgresql.org/docs/9.5/static/auth-pg-hba-conf.html)

-## Configure Rundeck

-Now you need to configure Rundeck to connect to this DB as described earlier in this document: [Customize the Datasource](#customize-the-datasource).

-Update your `rundeck-config.properties` and configure the datasource:

-    dataSource.driverClassName = org.postgresql.Driver
-    dataSource.url = jdbc:postgresql://myserver/rundeck
-    dataSource.username=rundeckuser
-    dataSource.password=rundeckpassword

-With recent Rundeck versions, PostgreSQL connector is bundled.
-You can check if present in this path: `$RDECK_BASE/exp/webapp/WEB-INF/lib/`

-Now, you can start Rundeck.

 # Mysql migration guide